Social Media

 Crisis Communication

-In the event of an emergency or crisis situation impacting the university, social media managers must share only official information provided by the main Brandeis University social media accounts and shared in official university messages.
-Sharing information found elsewhere or not approved by Brandeis may lead to false or confusing information reaching the community and spreading online.
+In the event of an emergency or crisis impacting the university, we suggest sharing only official information provided by the main Brandeis University account.
+Social media managers must ensure that all shared information aligns with what is posted on Brandeis University's official social media channels and in official university communications.
+Sharing information from unofficial sources or content not approved by Brandeis may result in the spread of false or confusing information within the community and online.

 Please contact us in a timely manner to alert us to any pending or predicted crisis communication or emergency response needs.